mboot-github/python-whois/README.md

  * Works with Python 3.x.
  * All dates as datetime objects.
  * Possibility to cache results.
+ * Verbose output on stderr during debugging to see how the internal functions are doing their work

 ## Help Wanted
 Your contributions are welcome, look for the Help wanted tag https://github.com/DannyCork/python-whois/labels/help%20wanted